 Egg in the Basket

-Everyone has that one meal, their favorite comfort food, that they’ve been eating as long as they can remember.
-Growing up, my mom used to call it a toad-in-the-middle, but as an adult, I refer to it as an Egg in the Basket.
-Apparently, there are over 66 different names this food goes by, which shows you just how many other people enjoy this simple meal.
+Everyone has that 1 meal, their favorite comfort food, that they've been eating as long as they can remember.
+Growing up, my mom used to call it a toad-in-the-middle, but as an adult, I refer to it as an "egg in the basket."
+Apparently, there are dozens of different names this food goes by, which shows you just how many other people enjoy this simple meal.

 This is probably the easiest, shortest recipe and ingredient list you’ll find on this website, but I urge you to try it.
 This is my favorite meal.
 It’s what I eat in the mornings or at night, when I’m healthy or when I’m sick, in the summer or the winter.
 It’s universal.
 It’s full of protein.
 And to me, it tastes like home, like comfort, and like self-care.